ThatFatPat/CyberChallenge0x02/README.md

 ### Discovering main
 Armed with the knowledege of how /dev/random works, we can now try to complete our analysis of the binary.
-If you've been paying attention, you'll have seen that although we've found a few useful function, we're yet to find our main function.
+If you've been paying attention, you'll have seen that although we've found a few useful function, we've yet to find our main function.

 Looking through the list of symbols Ghidra was able to find, we can't see anything that looks like our main function.
 A handy trick we can use is to try and find main by using it's callees: If we know generateRandomKey is going to be called at some point, we can try to find out who's calling it.
 If we look at the references to the function, we can find one reference at address 0x00100e3c.
 If we jump to that address, Ghidra seems to be able to recover some sort of function, and provides us with the following decompiled C:
 ```c